xxu26/hs616/README.md

 # hs616
-Statistical R Analytics
+This repository is for USF - Statistical R Analytics deliverables.
-All assignments and related work.
+Spring 2015